Stat184-Spring2026/sec2_CP_she/README.md

 ## Overview

 The purpose of this project is to clean, wrangle, and analyze the 2023 Boston marathon runners dataset.
 It will demonstrate all of the R and R studio skills we have learned throughout the course and put it into a real world context.
 We will be conducting exploratory Data Analysis, while posing and answering your own research question(s).
-The main goal is to transform the raw marathon result into a structured and interpretable dataset to examine meaningful patterns in the runner's performances, demographics, and race results.
+The main goal is to transform the raw marathon result into a structured and interpretable dataset to examine meaningful patterns and comparisons in the runner's performances, demographics, and race results.

 ### Interesting Insight (Optional)